KlipperScreen/KlipperScreen/docs/Hardware/HDMI.md

 sudo nano /boot/firmware/cmdline.txt
 ```

-!!! tip "Important"
+!!! warning "Important"
-    Put all parameters in cmdline.txt on the same line, do not use carriage returns.
+    Do not add newlines to the file, it must be 1 line with the options separated by spaces

 for example:
 ```